 When a mild steel plate and a tin plate are inserted in a solution of NaCl (1 M), the natural polarity of the cell is "+steel and -tin" (i.e. positive on steel and negative on tin).

-If a small amount of citric acid [linked by editor to product info at Amazon] powder is added into the solution, the polarity of the cell changes to "-steel and +tin".
+If a small amount of Citric Acid [affil link] powder is added into the solution, the polarity of the cell changes to "-steel and +tin".
 One suggested explanation is that this is due to the pH change of the solution.
 However, I think there may be other reasons.
 Can someone of this discussion list explain this phenomenon for me?George Chen

 - Cambridge, UK

 I was not aware of the reaction you describe, but if it is true I'd credit the Nernst equation and the complexing power of citric acid.

 I suspect the answer involves the structure of tinplate.
 Most tinplate is manufactured by electrodepositing metallic tin onto the steel and then flash melting it to give the bright colour.
 During the melting, some of the molten tin migrates into the steel to form an grey intermetallic compound of composition FeSn2.
 There is a whole range of these intermetallics, but FeSn2 is the only stable one under normal conditions.
 This intermetallic can often be seen if you leave an open tin of,say, peaches in the fridge for a few days; - you will see a dark grey ring around the inside of the tin where the tin has been dissolved to expose the intermetallic.
 Obviously this works better if the inside of the tin has not been coated with a protective lacquer!